Free 2-4 day delivery | No minimum purchase required

 For instance, if you're training your new puppy to come when you call, you don't want to take them to a crowded dog park right away.
 There will simply be too many sights, sounds, smells, and other distractions, and they'll never notice you calling for them.

 The tricky part here is that you need to continually proof your fur baby's behaviors, and you need to keep up with it consistently throughout their life.
-It's most important when they're young and first being trained, but you want to keep on top of training no matter how old they are.

 Many of you reading this may have an older fur baby you want to train.
 You've heard the adage that "you can't teach an old dog new tricks," and you're concerned; is that true?
 Are you stuck?

-Training is always going to be a lot of work.
-With puppies, you have an energetic new kid to work with, and that's a whole set of challenges of its own.
-With teenage dogs, you may have behavioral issues to combat, but it's always possible.
-Even with older adults, you can still train them, and their calmer demeanors may even make it a little easier.
-After all, the novelty of chasing a squirrel wears off the 500th time they've failed to catch it, right?
+With puppies for example, you have an energetic new kid to work with, and that's a whole set of challenges of its own.
+Alternatively, with teenage dogs, you may have behavioral issues to combat, but it's always possible.

 Now that you know how to train your fur baby to stay by your side, you have one more question to ask yourself.